-Unilever commissions research in India on the feasibility of non-pesticide methods of plant protection for tea crops
+Research on feasibility of non-pesticide methods for tea crop protection

 As part of the Unilever Sustainable Living Plan, Unilever has committed that by 2020 all its agricultural raw materials will be produced using sustainable crop practices.
 This is why today, Unilever has announced that it will be initiating a major scientific research study to evaluate the environmental and economic feasibility of applying biological or non-pesticide methods for plant protection of tea crops in India.

 This follows on from our recently updated guidance document called “Unilever Guidelines on the Use of Pesticides in Sustainable Tea Sourcing1.”
 These Guidelines - which were published in March 2014 – set out our commitment to raising standards in tea production by reducing or eliminating pesticides in tea growing, in partnership with our suppliers and farmers.
 However, Unilever recognises that progress can best be made by demonstrating, through collaborative scientific research, what can be achieved on the ground.
 Unilever has therefore chosen to commission CABI to conduct this research project.

 In the coming weeks, CABI will review existing practices of crop protection and the limitations of current techniques in India.
 In cooperation with the Tea Board of India, the Tea Research Institutes and key industry partners, CABI will then design protocols for pilot field-trials aimed at investigating novel approaches for biological, non-pesticide management of pests aiming at a holistic rejuvenation of the eco system.
 These field-trials will be run in partnership with the Tea Board and tea growers on selected estates and will commence during the next growing season.